Last Updated on April 9th, 2021 4:17 p.m.

 - Open to all Oklahoma residents.
 (Estimated population of 556,500)

-The term 'POD' coined by state health officials stands for Point of Distribution sites.
-Health officials said approximately 90 POD locations will be active as of this week across the state.
+The term 'POD' coined by state health officials stands for Point of Dispensing sites.
 PODs are being set up in coordination with local partners and county health departments.

 "POD locations will increase access points for the vaccine across the state and help us move into Phase 2 of the rollout," Health Commissioner Lance Frye said.

 POD locations will be led by county health departments but will be located at sites capable of handling large numbers of people.
 They expect the Moderna vaccine to be adminstered at POD locations, rather than the Pfizer vaccine.

 The Oklahoma State Commissioner of Health, Lance Frye, is responsible for ensuring Oklahoma has a plan for receiving and administering the COVID-19 vaccine.
 The commissioner will work in collaboration with tribal partners, independent and urban public health departments, federal entities and private providers across the state for the vaccination plan.